sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 ### Merge request

-Create a merge request & wait for a required code review before merging to `main`
+Create a merge request & wait for a required code review before merging to `main`.
-Review comments are closed by the reviewer & not the branch owner
+Review comments are closed by the reviewer & not the branch owner.
-Rebase before merge so that your commits end up on top of the history
+Rebase before merge so that your commits end up on top of the history.

 ### Publish

-Bump package versions & generate change log based on commit history with [Standard Version](https://github.com/conventional-changelog/standard-version)
+Bump package versions & generate change log based on commit history with [Standard Version](https://github.com/conventional-changelog/standard-version):

 ```sh
 npm run release --package=<package-name>
 ```

-Push tags
+Push tags:

 ```sh
 git push --follow-tags origin main
 ```

-Publish package to registry
+Publish package to registry:

 ```sh
 npm publish --workspace=packages/<package-name> --access public